 All digital cameras come with an option to set the Image review Time.
 It is the time duration for which the image is displayed on the LCD screen after triggering a shot.

-So, Try to keep this duration to as low as possible.
+So, try to keep this duration as low as possible.
 But, make sure that it gives you sufficient review time.

 12. Restrict Live View Usage